 In construction, safety is the number one priority, especially when lifting heavy objects and using heavy equipment.
 Using cranes and other equipment to lift and manipulate extremely heavy objects is the job of a qualified rigger.
-Having a qualified rigger on site is essential to everyone’s safety.
+Having a qualified rigger on-site is essential to everyone’s safety.

 What is the role of a rigger?

 Riggers are responsible for attaching cables or ropes to the load that they intend to lift or hoist.
 Riggers know which hitches to tie and how much weight they can actually support.
 They understand where the center of gravity of a load is so the load is correctly balanced and stable.
 Riggers are able to use several different kinds of equipment to accomplish this such as slings, chokers, shackles, and winches.
 They are able to navigate heavy equipment through confined spaces, tilt, turn, or dip loads to avoid hazards, and care for the equipment including inspections.
-Lastly, rigger is very knowledgeable about the hazards associated with the job and each lift so he/she feels comfortable signaling operations.
+Lastly, the rigger is very knowledgeable about the hazards associated with the job and each lift so he/she feels comfortable signaling operations.

 Who is a qualified rigger?